Parks & Recreation Coalition of Brookhaven (PARC)

 - monthly Conservation Series events are rotated between Lynwood, Briarwood and Ashford

-- consider registering and participating in the annual Eco-Stewardship Program, where residents participate in classes and lead work events.
-The classes focus on forest and watersheds, habitat identification & history, native vs invasive species, removal techniques, seasonal concerns and overall improvement of our greenspaces
+- consider participating in the Eco-Stewardship Training Program, where residents participate in classes and lead work events.
+The classes focus on forest and watersheds, habitat identification & history, native vs invasive species, removal techniques, seasonal concerns and overall improvement of our greenspaces - Start-up Class March 15 at Ashford Forest Preserve

 - Eco-series aligns well with the CoB initiatives for National Wildlife Federation (NWF) yard habitat certification and Keep Brookhaven Beautiful rollout!